Backup and restore plan to protect against ransomware

 Audit and monitor to ensure broad permissions don’t reappear.

 |Protect against a phishing attempt:

 Conduct security awareness training regularly to help users identify a phishing attempt and avoid clicking on something that can create an initial entry point for a compromise.

 Apply security filtering controls to email to detect and minimize the likelihood of a successful phishing attempt.

 |The most common method used by attackers to infiltrate an organization is phishing attempts via email.
 Exchange Online Protection (EOP) is the cloud-based filtering service that protects your organization against spam, malware, and other email threats.
 EOP is included in all Microsoft 365 organizations with Exchange Online mailboxes.

 An example of a security filtering control for email is Safe Links.
-Safe Links is a feature in Defender for Office 365 that provides URL scanning and rewriting of inbound email messages in mail flow, and time-of-click verification of URLs and links in email messages and other locations.
+Safe Links is a feature in Defender for Office 365 that provides scanning and rewriting of URLs and links in email messages during inbound mail flow, and time-of-click verification of URLs and links in email messages and other locations (Microsoft Teams and Office documents).
 Safe Links scanning occurs in addition to the regular anti-spam and anti-malware protection in inbound email messages in EOP.
 Safe Links scanning can help protect your organization from malicious links that are used in phishing and other attacks.

 Learn more about anti-phishing protection.